rduivenvoorde/xytools/docs/index.rst

-XY Tools plugin (version 0.2)
+XY Tools plugin (version 0.3)
 =============================

 Aim
 ---

-The idea of the xy-tools-plugin is to group some functionality needed when you often work with tables with x and y columns (eg Excel files, dbf files or even txt/csv files).
+The idea of the xy-tools-plugin is to group some functionality needed when you often work with tables with x and y columns (eg spreadsheet files (Libre/OpenOffice, Excel), dbf files or even txt/csv files).

 The plugin has the following functions: